 Not sure what to expect during your exam?
 Our short exam informational presentations on CT scans, MRIs, nuclear imaging, ultrasound and x-rays can help you know what to expect and how to prepare.

 Our imaging is available on an outpatient, inpatient and emergency basis.
 Our state-of-the-art imaging equipment includes:

 - 3T Wide Bore MRI Unit: Our Siemens 3T scanner offers the most advanced technology available for clinical use and offers some of the most cutting-edge technology available.
 The large opening allows us to maximize patient comfort and ease claustrophobia.
 If this scanner if preferred, please request it at time of scheduling.

 - Accreditation by the American College of Radiation: Our breast imaging services are accredited by the American College of Radiation (ACR), one of the premier accrediting organizations for imaging studies.
 In addition, we track patient safety measures according to quality standards for radiology recommended by the ACR.

-- Lose dose radiation: Our modern equipment provides higher quality images quickly, using lower doses of radiation.
+- Lowest dose radiation: Our equipment provides higher quality images quickly, using lower doses of radiation.
 In addition, our CT scanners are equipped with software that automatically calculates the lowest dose of radiation needed to produce an effective diagnostic test.
 We also offer a low dose CT lung scan for lung cancer screening.